elnappo/dotfiles/README.md

 # elnappo’s dotfiles
-these are my dotfiles, have fun!
+These are my dotfiles, have fun!

 add ~/.extra for your stuff